The Co-up Lab

-In real projects you will take action and develop solutions to address key healthcare priorities, such as patient empowerment (prevention, managing chronic diseases, or healthcare on a distance).
-For the period of one semester you will be working on your own entrepreneurial journeys in teams of five.
-You will be encouraged to work using design methodologies and business tools to advance your projects.
-Teachers and experts will hold seminars, coach and facilitate the incubation.
+In real projects students take action and develop solutions to address key healthcare priorities, such as patient empowerment (prevention, managing chronic diseases, or healthcare on a distance).
+For the period of one semester they work on their own entrepreneurial journeys in teams of five.
+We encourage using design methodologies and business tools to advance the projects.
+Teachers and experts hold seminars, coach and facilitate the incubation.

-The programme will provide support in form of educational activities and coaching from the various partners of this project.
+The programme provides support in form of educational activities and coaching from the various partners of this project.
 Being a project within EIT Health, the Co-up Lab offers its participants the possibility to tap into the vast opportunities within this network.

 - Start: August 26, 2019